markur4/plotastic/paper.md

 dimensions (hue, row, col)  (\autoref{tab:sphericity}).
-For omnibus and posthoc analyses, data is grouped by the row and col dimensions in parallel to the `matplotlib` axes, before performing one two-factor analysis per axes using x and hue as the within/between-factors.
+For omnibus and posthoc analyses, data is grouped by the row and col dimensions in parallel to the `matplotlib` axes, before performing one two-factor analysis per axis using x and hue as the within/between-factors.
 (\autoref{tab:RMANOVA}).

 `DataAnalysis` visualizes data through predefined plotting functions designed for drawing multi-layered plots.
 A notable emphasis within `plotastic` is placed on showcasing individual datapoints alongside aggregated means or medians.
-In detail, each plotting function initializes `matplotlib` figure and axes using `plt.subplots()` while returning a `DataAnalysis` object for method chaining.
+In detail, each plotting function initializes a `matplotlib` figure and axes using `plt.subplots()` while returning a `DataAnalysis` object for method chaining.
 Axes are populated by `seaborn` plotting functions (e.g., `sns.boxplot()`), leveraging automated aggregation and error bar displays.
 Keyword arguments are passed to these `seaborn` functions, ensuring the same degree of customization as in seaborn.
-Users can further customize plots by chaining `DataAnalysis` methods or by applying common `matplotlib` code to override plotastic settings.
+Users can further customize plots by chaining `DataAnalysis` methods or by applying common `matplotlib` code to override `plotastic` settings.
 Figures are exported using `plt.savefig()`.

-`plotastic` also focuses on in annotating statistical information within plots, seamlessly incorporating p-values from pairwise comparisons using `statannotations` [@charlierTrevismdStatannotationsV02022].
+`plotastic` also focuses on annotating statistical information within plots, seamlessly incorporating p-values from pairwise comparisons using `statannotations` [@charlierTrevismdStatannotationsV02022].
 This integration simplifies the interface and expands options for pair